microsoft/WhatTheHack/020-LinuxFundamentals/README.md

 # What The Hack - Linux Fundamentals

 ## Introduction
-This hachathon will serve as an introduction to important command line concepts and skills on Linux environments.
+This hackathon will serve as an introduction to important command line concepts and skills on Linux environments.

 <img align="right" src="./Student/resources/images/linuxpenguin.png" width="250"/>